LavHinsu/react-js-facebook-clone/README.md

 --------------------

 1. Every data is hardcoded and its a static page.
 No dynamic data
-2. Since Facebook sidebars has too many data , it makes no sense of showing it on Menu in Mobile devices.
+2. Since Facebook sidebars has too many data, not all is implemented
-   It can be shown as a seprate page by clicking on a menu icon on the mobile device (not implemented)
 3. Used only Bootstrap and React components.

 # react-js-facebook-clone